A Guide To The Many, Many Sports Idioms Of English

 in the big leagues — To be at a more serious or more important level.

 keep your eye on the ball, get on the ball — To pay attention to what’s important.
-It’s not entirely clear which sport it comes from, but it’s certainly one that involves a sport.
-If you’re “on the ball,” that means you’re doing something well.
+It’s not entirely clear which sport it comes from, but it’s certainly a phrase that involves a sport.

 drop the ball — To fail at doing your part or holding up your end of a bargain.